Sony FE 85mm F1.8 E-mount lens review by QuietOC

 Minolta AF 100 F2.8 Macro RS

 30 FPS tracking

 Plastic filter threads

 Wide - 82.1 to 81.4 mm according to DXOMark

 |comment:||After lugging the Tamron SP 85mm F1.8 around last week I decided to make another offer for this lens.
 This is the most I've even spent on a single lens so far.
 This came out the same year as the Tamron and is $150 cheaper than that lens--suggesting it is a lower end lens.
 Canon has discounted their EF 85mm F1.8 USM to less than half the price of this Sony.
 "Made in Vietnam" just like Tamron's OSD primes.|

 Unfortunately, I have AF-S issues using this lens.
 Often the A7III will confirm focus and not move when given an out-of-focus scene.
 It often spends a good deal of time racking focus in AF-S on both the A7III and A6000.
-It is quicker in AF-C. The adapted 85mm F1.8's lock focus quicker in AF-S. There are currently no firmware updates for the lens.
+It is quicker in AF-C. It did work better in AF-S on the A7RII.
+Adapted 85mm F1.8's lock focus much quicker in AF-S. There are currently no firmware updates for the lens.

-The anodized black finish does look nice and seems durable.
-However the parts sticking out the front that are plastic.
-I would prefer soft surfaces to touch and metal filter threads.
-The redundant MF switch is a nod to the cheapest SLR lenses of the past.
-It has a focus hold button like 1988 Minolta lenses.
+This lens use continues the styling of the early FE lenses like the 1.8/55 Sonnar instead of the newer G and GM primes.
+The anodized black finish looks nice when brand new.
+However the parts that extend out the front are plastic.
+I prefer soft control surfaces and metal filter threads.
+The redundant MF switch is a nod to cheap SLR lenses of the past, and it has a focus hold button like 1988 Minolta lenses.

 While it is a fairly sharp wide-open there is a high amount purple fringing--just as bad the older Canon while backgrounds are busier and less blurred.
 I am not sure there is a good use case for this lens.
 It seems overhyped and overpriced to me.
 Not recommended.